olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

     utilize the syntax checker first, run on the emulator, then run on one of the quantum computers.
 This is highlighted in the examples.

+.. _quantinuum-alloc:

 Allocations & Credit Usage
 ==========================

 Running a job on the System Model H1 family of hardware requires Quantinuum Credits.
 Additional information on credit usage can be found in the *Quantinuum Systems User Guide* under the *Examples* tab on the `Quantinuum User Portal <https://um.qapi.quantinuum.com/>`__.
-Due to increased demand and to make the most efficient use of credits, the following allocating policy will go into effect starting 1 October 2022:
+Due to increased demand and to make the most efficient use of credits, the following allocating policy will go into effect starting October 1st 2022:

 * Any request for credits must be submitted by the project Principle Investigator (PI) to help@olcf.ornl.gov